lromeraj/isbd-server/README.md

 TCP_PORT=45671
 ```

-Execute the following command to start build process:
+Execute the following command to start the building process:
 ``` bash
 npm run buid
 ```